mleimer/tms-next-intl-crodwin/tms-next-intl-crowdin/README.md

 It has been enabled for Vercel preview deployments, but is disabled for production deployments.
 Create a `.env.local` if you wish to enable In-Context translations locally.

-You must also be a member of the [Crowdin-Project](https://crowdin.com/project/tms-next-intl-crowdin)
+You must also be a member of the [Crowdin-Project](https://crowdin.com/project/tms-next-intl-crowdin) and the translation key must have been synched to Crowdin.

 To access the web app for environments where `ENABLE_IN_CONTEXT_TRANSLATIONS=true` is set, add `/ach` behind the host of the URL.
 If auto-redirection occurs to another language (two-letter-code), replace it with `ach`